 Grief does not discriminate based on geography.
 Fortunately, cities across the country are increasingly offering services to help families cope with loss and find a reason to believe again.
 We are pleased to offer a list of resources to assist bereaved families in the Charlotte area.
 EVERMORE does not endorse any of the following providers.

-GriefShare offers many bereavement support groups throughout the Charlotte area, however, these support groups change often.
-Please follow the link to their website for more information about their various support groups.
+GriefShare offers many bereavement support groups, however, these support groups change often.
+Contact them for more information.

 Phone Number: 800-395-5755

 Hospice and Palliative Care Charlotte Region offers various grief support groups for bereaved individuals and families.